Sokratis Zikas

 )

-Returns a curve of type {k,{m1,...,mk}} in a cubic surface in projective space P3; the surface depends on the choice of 6 points pts; requires gensLinearSystem and randomPoints.
+Returns the ideal of a curve of type type = {k,{m1,...,m6}} in a cubic surface in projective space P3; if a sextuple of points pts is given, then the cubic surface is the one obtained by blowing up these points in ℙ2; requires gensLinearSystem and randomPoints.

-curveOnCubic = (P3, type) -> (
+curveOnCubic = arg -> (

 kk := coefficientRing P3;